The conversations you’ve been dreading,

 you didn’t.

-The “quick chat” that turned out to be a warning.
+The “quick chat” at work that turned out to be a warning.

-The meeting where you had the right answer but said it the wrong way.
+The conversation where you had the right thing to say but said it the wrong way.

-The feedback your manager gave that you only understood six months later.
+The thing someone close to you said that you only understood six months later.

 The concept of the hidden curriculum was first named by sociologist Philip Jackson in 1968.
 It’s the set of rules and expectations every environment teaches beneath the surface — the things that are caught, not taught.
 SocialFluent is the first place they’re actually taught.